Microsoft Excel training 302

 Format, duration, and pricing

-302 runs as a full-day class, or as a two-day onsite workshop when an inherited workbook is the working example — the extra day pays for itself in audit findings.
+302 runs as a full-day class, or as a two-day onsite workshop when an inherited workbook is the working example, where the extra day pays for itself in audit findings.
 Many teams pair 302 with 301 (analysis) for a back-to-back two-day block.
-Pricing is uniform across all five Excel levels.
+Pricing is the same across the 101 through 302 levels.
+(401 is a separately scoped track and priced on its own page.)

 CAD.
 Travel within 50 km of Fort Erie included; beyond 50 km, travel and accommodation are billed at cost.
 Final scope and quote confirmed on the discovery call.